cesar-rgon/desktop-app-installer/README.md

 2. Translate values of all variables to the specific language.
   Considerations:
-  * The names of variables must not be changed at all.
+  * The variable names must not be changed at all.

 ---
 [Back to index](#index)